tobecontinued/soclib/utils/doc/metadata.rst

 A ``Module`` is the module description, in an abstract way.

-The some module description is not enough to compile it.
+The sole module description is not enough to compile it.
 If this is a SystemC (C++) module, it may have some template parameters which change the template instanciation.
 Therefore, user must provide the template parameters to the build system in order to compile the module's code.
-This is the role of the Specialization_.
+This is the role of the specialization_.

 Module definition contains the objective description of the module, with a set of attributes: